mhlangagc/StackOverflow/README.md

 - Used a Factory Pattern to abstract away the creation of some components / classes.
 - No Storyboards or XIB's where used, but they can be. 🤓

+## CI/CD
+- Added Fastlane to run the unit tests and code coverage.
+Code Coverage Report could be posted to Slac.
+- Integration of Travis - since this is an open source project

 ## Screenshots